Cards to Use for Under $100 Travel Purchases After the Changes to Arrival Plus

 The Barclaycard Arrival Plus is changing its perks.
 Soon you’ll only be able to use their miles for $100+ travel purchases.
 So some folks are wondering which cards are better for smaller travel expenses like cabs, tolls, and parking.

-Or you may prefer cash back cards with no annual fee like the Citi Double Cash, Discover It, Discover It Miles, and Fidelity Visa.
+Or you may prefer cash back cards with no annual fee like the Citi Double Cash Card, Discover it® Cash Back, Discover it® Miles, and Fidelity Visa.
 They have varying minimum award redemption amounts, but none as high as the Barclaycard Arrival Plus ($100!).
+The information for the Discover it Miles card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Will you switch cards when the changes to the Barclaycard Arrival Plus kick in?